 Only twenty-five (25) prints of Manhattan (Blue) were produced for this edition.
 Each print is numbered in the lower right corner beneath the image and authenticated on the reverse with the stamped seal of Jim Flora Art LLC (a Flora family enterprise).
-We have sold numbers 16/25 thru 25/25, and are now offering numbers 12/25 thru 15/25 at $375 each (+ s/h).
+We have sold numbers 13/25 thru 25/25, and are now offering numbers 11/25 and 12/25 at $385 each (+ s/h).
 Prices will increase for subsequent prints as the edition depletes.
 (The red variant, released earlier, is priced slightly higher as only a few prints from that edition remain available.)

 A high-resolution scan was made of the original art, a hand-colored relief print on paper.
 All aspects of the original artwork (with Flora’s titling in the lower left and signature in the lower right) have been retained, including minor aging artifacts which in no way detract from the overall impression.

 The image area is 11-3/4″ high x 14-3/16″ wide, including the signature/title field — slightly larger than the original work — centered on a sheet 13″ high x 19″ wide.
 The printed image is surrounded by a white border that is a 1/2″ at the top and bottom of the sheet and 2-3/8″ on the left and right sides.
 The unframed prints are on heavyweight (310g) mould-made William Turner stock, a natural white, 100% rag paper with a fine toothy surface manufactured by Hahnemühle, who are renowned for premium-grade archival papers.
-The edition was produced on an Epson 3800Pro large format printer using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.
+The edition was produced using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.